 “I'm so glad I live in a world where there are Octobers.”
 L. M. Montgomery

-As well, as being one of my favourite books, this quote from Anne of Green Gables is how I feel about Autumn.
-I love the colder weather and the changing colours of the leaves.
+As well as being one of my favourite books, this quote from Anne of Green Gables is how I feel about autumn.
+I love the cooler weather and the changing colours.

-Reading autumn and fall picture books in the classroom means you can explore the changes in nature as autumn arrives.
+Autumn and fall mean back to school, a dip in temperature and dark nights.
+Reading picture books about fall in the classroom means you can explore the changes in nature as autumn arrives.
 You can also research global festivals and celebrations, such as Dia de Los Muertos, Guy Fawkes Night, Thanksgiving, Diwali, Halloween, Loy Krathong and Yi Peng and Moon Festival.

 Facts about Autumn and Fall

-- Autumn begins on 22nd or 23rd September, but for meteorologists, autumn begins on 1st September.
+- Autumn begins on 22nd or 23rd September, but for meteorologists, autumn starts on 1st September.

-- The word ‘Fall' is seen as an American term for the autumnal season.
-But did you know it was actually used in England during the 17th Century?
-Autumn comes from the word ‘automne’ which became popular in the 18th century.
+- The word ‘Fall' is an American term for the autumnal season.
+But did you know it was used in England during the 17th century?
+Autumn comes from the word ‘automne', which became popular in the 18th century.

-- The cooler weather and dark nights are a signal to birds to migrate to warmer climes and for other animals to hibernate.
+- The cooler weather and dark nights signal birds to migrate to warmer climes and for other animals to hibernate.

-- In the northern hemisphere, nights get longer and the weather is chillier in autumn because the tilt of the planet points half the planet farther away from the sun.
+- In the northern hemisphere, nights get longer.
+The weather is chillier in autumn because the Earth tilts and points farther away from the sun.

-Bear Has a Story to Tell by Philip C. Stead
+Bear Has a Story to Tell Philip C. Stead

 Hush Hush, Forest by Mary Casanova